DavidLacour/TheWestBobersWebsite/README.md

 Once the unusual shape(s) has been identified, we will select a range prior to the trend peak, assuming the pivotal movie lies inside of it.
 It is important to choose a proper range so we don't miss the pivotal movie (too short range), and we don't predict a movie without relation (too big range).
 Recognizing that films influencing a trend wouldn't be released immediately, we acknowledge the time it takes to produce a movie from scratch, typically spanning 2-3 years in 2006 ([1](https://nofilmschool.com/how-long-does-it-take-to-make-a-movie)),([2](https://www.studiobinder.com/blog/how-long-does-it-take-to-make-a-movie/)).
 Then, the first approach is to select a range of 5 prior years, which seems reasonable.
 Otherwise, a more precise method that requires more work and hypothesis would be to identify a bump as a roughly (skewed) gaussian curve.
 Then we could select a range of 1-2 standard deviations prior to the mean/median/mode.

 ### Step 5: Pivotal Score
-Finally, we will elect the most probable pivotal movie of the selected range, which maximizes a score.
+Finally, we will select the most probable pivotal movie of the selected range, which maximizes a score.
 From our definition of pivotal movie, the score would be based on money generated (which reflects how many people watched the movie) and public advise (how was the movie recieved).
 The metrics used here would be box-office and review score.
 Then if several movies reached the top score within a certain threshold, our intuition is to prefer the earliest movie released, because it would be the most likely to influence later releases.

 We might investigate further metrics, such as differentiating public and press review score.
 We’re also thinking of the impact of inflation on the revenue (Fig. 2).
 It would be interesting to adapt the box-office to the real value of money according to its release year.
 Then observe if this changes the pivotal movie selected.